 These Pit mixes are always cheerful and happy.
 They can be a little competitive at times, but it’s all in fun spirit.
 Many owners describe their Corgi Pits as funny dogs with a great sense of humor.
 But the best part is they don’t bark as much as purebred Corgis!

 Parents: Doberman x Pit Bull mix

 The Doberman Pit is the result of crossbreeding Doberman Pinschers with American Pit Bull Terriers.
-As such, the resulting hybrid has the appearance of a Pit Bull Terrier and the body and frame of the Doberman Pinscher.
+As a result, the hybrid has the appearance of a Pit Bull Terrier with the body and frame of the Doberman Pinscher.
 A little intimidating, isn’t it?

 Doberman Pits can be a “handful.”
 So, their owners need to be experienced and willing to be persistent with training.The Doberman Pit is a confident and courageous Pit mix.
 However, they’re known to be stubborn thanks to the Pit Bull genes.

 Doberman Pits are an exceptionally high energy dog breed that require a decent amount of exercise each day.
-And given their intelligence, mental stimulation is crucial too.
+And given their high intelligence, mental stimulation is essential too.
 That said, you will need to regularly play with them.

 RECOMMENDED: 25 Dazzling Doberman Mixes